 At the first sign of an invading bug the quicker you get oil of oregano into you, the better your chances are of beating it.
 Hence, keeping a bottle handy at home, or at work can be very useful.

 Accordingly, many people carry oregano oil in their purses or brief cases.
 But I do not think this is optimal, as if the oil stays in contact with the rubber dropper or cap for an extended period, the volatile components can actually solubilize the rubber or plastic.
 Then the next time you take some from the container, you get an unintended dose of these materials.
-I have actually seen full strength samples of oil of oregano, undiluted with olive oil, soak right through plastic lids after being stored for long periods, even when they are kept upright!
+I have actually seen undiluted, full strength samples of oil of oregano soak right through plastic lids after being stored for long periods, even when they are kept upright!
 So, when it comes to commercial oregano oil products, all of which are diluted in olive oil, I would suggest whenever possible keeping the bottle upright, with the rubber bulb squeezed-out.

 Another application for oregano oil is if I have unintentionally consumed bacterially contaminated food, and start to get nauseas, and say something like “Oh oh…I wonder how old that chicken was?”.
 In this case I don’t go through the ordeal described above, I just take a shot, (usually a large one), and swallow it with water immediately to get it throughout my stomach, and do not hesitate to repeat it, if necessary.